War of Laws: Early conflicts

-Dissolution of Soviet Union
+Dissolution of the Soviet Union

 As the splits became more and more pronounced, the Soviet government began speaking of returning to the status quo by means that would not have been considered earlier.
 Gorbachev responded to this by putting marketization and constitutional amendments on hold in order to focus on reorganizing the Soviet Union to maintain its unity.
 The New Union Treaty was made to give more control to the republics over their own affairs, an attempt to keep them in the Union.
 However, the act was far too late, and no amount of publicizing made the republics change their minds from withdrawal.

 The vacuum of power that had been created was filled with the arrival of Boris Yeltsin, who attempted to gain support for himself and denounced Gorbachev.
 The Kremlin and Gorbachev responded with a censure of Yeltsin and his remarks.

 The anti-government feelings were influenced further by the August Coup, which involved the attempted overthrow of Gorbachev.
 It was put down, but the destabilization reduced Gorbachev's power drastically.
 Control of the situation moved toward the republics, and Lithuania, Latvia and Estonia were given independence.
 The 12 other republics settled on much less strict forms of Soviet governance.
-The Soviet Union was declared to have ended officially with the signing of the Belavezha Accords between Russia, Ukraine and Belarus.

-The result of the signing was the Commonwealth of Independent States, which still exists, and the resignation of Gorbachev.
-He was replaced by Yeltsin, new leader of Russia.
+The Soviet Union was declared to have ended officially with the signing of the Belavezha Accords on 8 December 1991 between Russia, Ukraine and Belarus.
+The result of the signing was the Commonwealth of Independent States, and Gorbachev resigned from the Soviet presidency later than month.